What do these Grassholes sound like?

 STOP THE PRESSES!

 What’s the best way to listen?
 Hey, that’s up to you.
-But we’re streaming and selling hard copies of “South Congress” on Bandcamp, especially, because they are the best at treating little indie artists like us right.
+But we’re streaming and selling hard copies of “Gently Used” on Bandcamp, especially, because they are the best at treating little indie artists like us right.
 What’s Bandcamp?
 It’s the best way for independent artists to monetize their music, which you don’t really care about, but we do.
 It ensures the most of your money goes into our pockets when you buy our music.

 Check it out: